xlcnd/isbnlib/README.rst

 * ``bouth23`` a small module to make it possible the code to run in **bouth** python 2 and python 3.

-The exceptions raised by these methods can all be catched using ``ISBNToolsDevException``.
+The exceptions raised by these methods can all be catched using ``ISBNLibDevException``.
 You **should't raise** this exception in your code, only raise the specific exceptions exposed in ``isbnlib.dev`` whose name end in Error.